Stormwater Hotline: 919.463.S0AK (7025)

 Sign-up for a free info meeting to learn about CCAP funding for the public

 The National Pollutant Discharge Elimination System (NPDES) program, established under section 402 of the Clean Water Act of 1972, provided the framework to regulate point sources of pollutants to receiving streams.
 The NPDES program established a comprehensive two-phase approach to managing stormwater discharges.
 Phase I of the program required permits for municipal separate storm sewers (MS4s) serving populations greater than 100,000 people and for stormwater discharges associated with industrial activities.
 Phase II requirements of the NPDES program applied to all non point source discharges of stormwater from small MS4s with populations less than 100,000.
-Implementation of the NPDES phase I and II permitting program was delegated to the NC Division of Water Quality (DWQ), which designated that Morrisville be brought into the program as an owner of an MS4.
-Morrisville received their Phase II permit from DWQ in November of 2005, which must be renewed every five years.
+Implementation of the NPDES phase I and II permitting program was delegated to the NC Department of Environment & Natural Resources (NCDENR), which designated that Morrisville be brought into the program as an owner of an MS4.
+Morrisville received their Phase II permit from NCDENR in November of 2005, which must be renewed every five years.